Edward Snowden: Europe

-In an official report published in October 2015, the United Nations special rapporteur for the promotion and protection of the right to freedom of speech, Professor David Kaye, criticized the U.S. government's harsh treatment of, and bringing criminal charges against, whistleblowers, including Edward Snowden.
+In an official report published in October 2015, the United Nations special rapporteur for the promotion and protection of the right to freedom of speech, Professor David Kaye, criticized the US government's harsh treatment of, and bringing criminal charges against, whistleblowers, including Edward Snowden.
 The report found that Snowden's revelations were important for people everywhere and made "a deep and lasting impact on law, policy, and politics."
 The European Parliament invited Snowden to make a pre-recorded video appearance to aid their NSA investigation.
-Snowden gave written testimony in which he said that he was seeking asylum in the EU, but that he was told by European Parliamentarians that the U.S. would not allow EU partners to make such an offer.
+Snowden gave written testimony in which he said that he was seeking asylum in the EU, but that he was told by European Parliamentarians that the US would not allow EU partners to make such an offer.
 He told the Parliament that the NSA was working with the security agencies of EU states to "get access to as much data of EU citizens as possible."
 He said that the NSA's Foreign Affairs Division lobbies the EU and other countries to change their laws, allowing for "everyone in the country" to be spied on legally.